The Anthony Mainguené-CIECST Foundation thesis award

 Julia Aubouin Bonnaventure defended her PhD thesis in June 2021 at the University of Tours (France).
 It was carried out under the supervision of Professors Evelyne Fouquereau and Séverine Chevalier and financed through a CIFRE agreement by the firm AD Conseil and the National Association for Research and Technology.
 Julia is now a research engineer in work and organisational psychology at the Qualipsy laboratory of the University of Tours.
 Her work focuses on the study of the effects of organisational practices on the psychological health, attitudes and behaviours of workers.

-Thesis in psychology entitled “Virtuous organisational practices (POV): From their conceptualisation to their operationalisation and the study of their relationship with the psychological well-being, attitudes and behaviours of workers” under the direction of Evelyne Fouquereau and Séverine Chevalier, University of Tours, QualiPsy Laboratory EE1901, thesis under CIFRE agreement with AD Conseil.
+Doctoral dissertation in psychology entitled “Virtuous organisational practices (POV): From their conceptualisation to their operationalisation and the study of their relationship with the psychological well-being, attitudes and behaviours of workers” under the supervision of Evelyne Fouquereau and Séverine Chevalier, University of Tours, QualiPsy Laboratory EE1901, thesis under CIFRE agreement with AD Conseil.